caktus/django-project-template/docs/vagrant.rst

     vagrant up

-The general provision workflow is the same as in the previous doc:`provisioning guide </provisioning>` so here are notes of the Vagrant specifics.
+The general provision workflow is the same as in the previous :doc:`provisioning guide </provisioning>` so here are notes of the Vagrant specifics.